 Jump to:

 Pastina, oh how I love thee.
 For many, many reasons.
-First and foremost, its a one pot meal.
+First and foremost, its a quick and easy one-pot recipe.
 We are all busy with life and kids and all the things.
 Who needs another pot to wash?
 Not this girl, I can assure you.
+And, if you forgo the veggies, you can have in about 10 minutes!

 Pastina.
 It's a wonderfully tiny little pasta, but you can use orzo if you can't find it.